 The method of xerography became widely known.
 So in 1959, the company changed its name to Xerox Corporation.
 The progressive New York consulting company Lippincott & Margulies created a new logo on this occasion.

-It proposed a fully graphic visual sign with a large Xerox lettering and a small Corporation.
-All left-slanting elements (the X halves and the R foot) were elongated with the original serif.
+It proposed a fully graphic sign with large Xerox lettering and a small “Corporation”.
+All left-slanting elements (the X halves and the R foot) were elongated while retaining their original serifs.
 They showed the paper’s path through the machine.

 1968 – 2008